-We all know that poor diet leads to poor health but scientists have now studied the impact on mice who carry ApoE4, the Alzheimer’s gene, to those with the non-risk gene ApoE3.
-These are variants of a gene that codes for a protein which binds fats and cholesterol to transport them to certain systems in the body, including the brain.
-Carriers of ApoE4 are ten times more likely to get the disease than non-carriers but many people with the gene never get the disease.
-Scientists at University of Southern California wanted to explore whether lifestyle factors, like diet, could play a key role in its development.
+We all know that a diet lacking in nutrition leads to poor health — but scientists have now studied the impact on mice who carry ApoE4, a genetic variant known as ‘the Alzheimer’s gene.’
+APOE is a gene that codes for a protein which binds fats and cholesterol to transport them to certain systems in the body, including the brain.
+Carriers of ApoE4 are known to have a higher chance of developing Alzheimer’s disease in their lifetimes than those who carry other variants of APOE — and yet, there are many people with the gene variant that still manage not to get Alzheimer’s disease.
+Scientists at University of Southern California wanted to explore whether lifestyle factors, like diet, could offset genetic risk for Alzheimer’s.

 What they found in a 2016 mouse study was that yes, lifestyle changes did appear to reduce the risk of developing Alzheimer’s, even for this higher-risk group.